harshitgoel96/TKL-Case/README.md

 \- 13x M3 Flathead screws.
 Length should be between (Total thickness - 7)mm to (Total thickness - 12)mm

 #For GON
-\- ONLY MOUNTING PLATE HAS BEEN ADDED CURRENTLY
+\- ONLY MOUNTING PLATE HAS BEEN ADDED CURRENTLY.

-\- This is just a mockup made by superimposing the PCB over the standard TKL Laout and shiffting the the Fn row to required distence
+\- This is just a mockup made by superimposing the PCB over the standard TKL Laout and shiffting the the Fn row to required distence.